Dr Felicity Thomas

 Senior Research Fellow

-I am a Research Fellow on the Cultural Contexts of Health, and a Senior Research Fellow in the Medical School.
+I am a Senior Research Fellow on the Cultural Contexts of Health, and a Senior Research Fellow in the Medical School.

 After working for several years in the international development sector, I pursued doctoral research on the impacts of HIV and AIDS on rural livelihoods and social support networks in southern Africa.
 More recently, my work has focused on understanding and addressing the social and cultural factors that perpetuate health inequalities.